BodiAugustus/ashley_defi/README.md

 #145.
 Brought in regex expression inside of searchCourse function to check for hex value in the search input as validation.
 Returned search input to console.

 #146.
 Created renderCard function to refactor CourseCard and display search input to UI.
 Styled results container.

+#147.
+Set up filter search functionality.
+Created options for filter in filter/index.js.
+Mapped over OPTIONS to render each option to ui.Allowed option selected via onChange.
+Created onFilterSelect and passed via props to managed.